apache/nuttx/configs/stm3240g-eval/README.txt

        CONFIG_DEBUG_CAN
        CONFIG_CAN_REGDEBUG

-    5. This example can support an FTP client.
-In order to build in FTP client support simply uncomment the following lines in the appconfig file (before configuring) or in the apps/.config file (after configuring):
+    6. This example can support an FTP client.
+In order to build in FTP client support simply uncomment the following lines in the defconfig file (before configuring) or in the .config file (after configuring):

-       #CONFIGURED_APPS += netutils/ftpc
+       CONFIG_NETUTILS_FTPC=y
-       #CONFIGURED_APPS += examples/ftpc
+       CONFIG_EXAMPLES_FTPC=y

-    6. This example can support an FTP server.
-In order to build in FTP server support simply uncomment the following lines in the appconfig file (before configuring) or in the apps/.config file (after configuring):
+    7. This example can support an FTP server.
+In order to build in FTP server support simply add the following lines in the defconfig file (before configuring) or in the .config file (after configuring):

-       #CONFIGURED_APPS += netutils/ftpd
+       CONFIG_NETUTILS_FTPD=y
-       #CONFIGURED_APPS += examples/ftpd
+       CONFIG_EXAMPLES_FTPD=y

        And enable poll() support in the NuttX configuration file:

        CONFIG_DISABLE_POLL=n

-    7. This example supports the watchdog timer test (apps/examples/watchdog) but this must be manually enabled by selecting:
+    8. This example supports the watchdog timer test (apps/examples/watchdog) but this must be manually enabled by selecting:

        CONFIG_WATCHDOG=y         : Enables watchdog timer driver support